Club Resources

 • Provide a role for each member

-• Meet needs of all participants
+• Meet needs of participants

 • Share responsibilities